stephyraju/spiceworld/README.md

 The deployed site can be found at [cookbook.](https://www.google.com)

 ## UX

-This project is part of my Code Institute Full Stack Software Development studies.
+This is the milestone project that I have created for the “Data Centric Development” module, which is part of “Full Stack Web Development Course” offered by Code Institute.
 I've decided to make a recipe app to allow users to add  and store their recipes.

 #### User Stories